adherbomez-pro/ppms-homepage/README.md

 This link showcases the design choices and provides insight into the UI/UX considerations made during development.

+## Dataset

+The application includes a structured dataset located in `src/config/dataset`.
+Each section is represented by a title, type, and a list of labels and values.
+The data is adapted using a `SectionAdapter` function, which transforms the raw data into a format suitable for rendering within the application.
+This modular approach allows easy expansion and customization of the dataset, ensuring flexibility for future enhancements.

 ## My Contributions

 During this project, I focused on: